kollklienstuber/460/weeks/week_8/blog8.md

 ## Steps

-First off I created a new project in visusal studio
+First off I created a new project in visual studio

 file -> new project -> asp.net web application and named it HW8.

-I created it by having the MVC icon highlighted in order to have a few automattically created pages.
+I created it by having the MVC icon highlighted in order to have a few automatically created pages.

 Once My project was created I went in and right clicked my app data folder and added a new sql server database called artWork.
 This created artWork.mdf and artWork_log.ldf in my app_data folder and gave me an initial database to work with.